fvzxfv/WebsiteMonitor/README.md

 Use "Run As JUnit Test" to test Alerting logic

 ## Improvement so far
-- Use user input website and interval instead of inside-code and pre-defined data
+- Used user input website and interval instead of inside-code and pre-defined data
 - Defined special generic type to store and print data and corresponding timeline info
-- Most of method and class are generalizable and its logic and be used universally
+- Most methods and classes are generalizable and their logic are universal

 ## Potential improvement
 MainRunner: